 Doulas are trained birth assistants who provide non-medical support to you and your partner before, during and after your child’s birth.
 The doula can answer your questions, support you emotionally and physically, and help you have a safe and satisfying experience.

-If you do not live in those neighborhoods, you can still find out about free or low-cost doulas and other resources in your area by contacting Healthy Start Brooklyn.
+If you do not live in those neighborhoods, you can still find out about free or low-cost doulas and other resources in your area.

 Prenatal Care Through CenteringPregnancy